-The NGCP action plan enhances MEPS and Energy labelling requirements over time while enforcing and monitoring, harnesses technical and financial resources from domestic and international sources, includes capacity building to eventually have 100% of technicians and management officers certified, and creates community awareness.
-The Ministry of Industry and Trade (MOIT) would spearhead implementation, collaborating with various ministries and stakeholders.
-The program emphasises gender equality and considerations regarding vulnerable groups that do not have access to modern cooling solutions.
+The NGCP action plan proposed to enhance MEPS and expand Energy labelling system while strengthen monitoring activities, harnesses technical and financial resources from domestic and international sources, includes capacity building to eventually have 100% of technicians and management officers certified, and creates community awareness.
+With these responsibilities, The Ministry of Industry and Trade (MOIT) would spearhead implementation, collaborating with various ministries and stakeholders.
+NGCP also addresses targets related to gender equality and considerations regarding vulnerable groups that do not have access to modern cooling solutions.

-The NGCP uses grants, concessional loans and revenues from international and domestic carbon markets to overcome barriers including lack of incentives to promote EE projects, limited commercial financing, requirement for high collateral, complicated documentation and limited know-how and capacity to access finances.
-Instruments include tax exemptions, preferential tax grants/subsidies (Green Credit Trust Fund, Green Investment Facility, Viet Nam Scaling up EE for Industrial Enterprise), loans (Viet Nam RE Development Project, blended finance program, special finance for industries, Sustainable Use of Natural Resources and Energy Finance, concessional and commercial loans).
-Revenues from sales of ITMOs and energy saving certificates complement these instruments.
-Mixed financing models such as Cooling as a Service, and Green on a wage (like the one used in Ghana to promote eco-friendly fridges) should also be explored and adopted in national context.
+The NGCP proposed to utilise grants, concessional loans and revenues from international and domestic carbon markets to overcome barriers including lack of incentives to promote EE projects, limited commercial financing, requirement for high collateral, complicated documentation and limited know-how and capacity to access finance sources.
+Instruments proposed including tax exemptions, preferential tax grants/subsidies (Green Credit Trust Fund, Green Investment Facility, Viet Nam Scaling up EE for Industrial Enterprise), loans (Viet Nam RE Development Project, blended finance program, special finance for industries, Sustainable Use of Natural Resources and Energy Finance, concessional and commercial loans).
+Revenues from sales of ITMOs and energy saving certificates will supplement the revenue supporting these instruments.
+Develop and implement mixed financing models such as Cooling as a Service, and Green on a wage similar to the one used in Ghana to promote eco-friendly fridges.